Pranamita Chakraborti

 • Undergraduate Degree: Biotechnology (Integrated B.Tech-M.Tech dual degree)

-• Favorite Place in Charlotte: NoDa
+• Favorite Place in Charlotte: South End

 • Hometown: Kolkata, West Bengal, India

-• Dream Job: Research Scientist
+• Dream Job: Researcher

 What has been your driving force for enrolling in your degree program?

-I grew an interest in Nanoscale Science during my undergrad and master’s degrees, and decided that I wanted to learn more and do more research in this field by pursuing a PhD.
+I grew an interest in Nanoscale Science during my undergrad and Master’s degrees, and decided that I wanted to learn more and do more research in this field by pursuing a Ph.D.

 Why did you choose UNC Charlotte over other universities?